1950–51 Inter Milan season

 During the 1950–51 season Football Club Internazionale competed in Serie A.

 Summary

 Aldo Olivieri took for him the job of Giulio Cappelli as manager in round eight of the championship.
 President Masseroni bought defenders Ivano Blason from Triestina and Bruno Padulazzi from Lucchese, being signed too Lennart Skoglund.
-Arrival of the Swedish player in addition to the attacking line up with Nyers, Lorenzi and topscorer Wilkes, diminished chances of play for striker Amadei whom was transferred out to S.S.C.
-Napoli.
-Helped by an amazing campaign with 107 goals scored, the squad competed for the trophy with Milan losing, unexpectedly, the last two away matches of the season.
+Arrival of the Swedish player in addition to the attacking line up with Nyers, Lorenzi and topscorer Wilkes, diminished chances of play for striker Amadei whom was transferred out to SSC Napoli.
+Helped by an amazing campaign with 107 goals scored, the squad competed for the trophy with AC Milan losing, unexpectedly, the last two away matches of the season.
 Inter did not manage to surpass its city rivals on the table and lost the league trophy by one single point.